We will discuss filtering and convolving with a difference operator.

 I tried this method on other images.

-The first was Sophie, from the movie Howl's moving Castle.
+The first was Sophie, from the movie Howl's Moving Castle.
 She undergoes an aging process throughout the film, so I wanted to try to blend her two faces.
-The orginal images were slightly small:
+The original images were slightly small:

-And I tried combining each as the high or low componenet of the combined image:
+And I tried combining each as the high or low component of the combined image:

 I believe I got closest with the image on the left.
 The details of the older womans face seemed fade in and out with different distances.